enjaku/Data-Science-Journey/README.md

 # Data-Science-Journey
-This is a repository of the projects I worked on or currently working on.
-The projects are either written in R (R markdown).
-The goal of the projects is to use data science/statistical modelling techniques to find something that is interesting.
-A typical project consist of finding and cleaning data, analysis, visualization and conclusion.
-Click on the projects to see full analysis and code.
+This is a repository of the projects and other work that is leading me to proficiency in data science.
+The documentation is written in some form of markdown and is accessable for review and comment.
+I add all of my class notes, comments and projects as I continue to press ahead in my data science journey.